WHAT IS NIKE’S RESPONSIBLE DISCLOSURE PROGRAM?

 - Sufficient information to replicate the vulnerability.
 We encourage you to provide the clearest submission possible.
-If you want to submit screen grabs or video, please let us know and we’ll coordinate a secure means to share files.
+You can submit supplemental screen grabs and video through our submission form.

 - Quality, clear research.
 Reports that include only crash dumps or other automated tool output will not be considered and may not receive a response.
 Please submit clearly written reports in English so we can swiftly take appropriate action.

 - Further information when requested.
 Submissions may be closed if you don’t respond to requests for information within seven days.